EvanON-test/msc-dissertation/README.md

 Each component in the pipeline has a corresponding utils file for invoking the model / function.
 These are referenced within 'pipeline.py'

+Default Use:

-## Default Use: `sudo python3.9 pipeline.py`
+    `sudo python3.9 pipeline.py`

+Modified Use:

-## Modified Use: `sudo python3.9 pipeline.py --data_path PATHTOVIDEO --runs 6`
+    `sudo python3.9 pipeline.py --data_path PATHTOVIDEO --runs 6`

-# monitoring.py - file for executing the monitoring system.
+# monitoring.py - Main file for executing the monitoring system.

-A monitoring system, used in a threaded approach with the Computer Vision pipeline to benchmark its performance.
+A monitoring system, gathering hardware metrics in a threaded approach alongside the sequential computer vision pipeline.
-Detects hardware (Pi or Nano) and logs their metrics with a default cadence of every 2 seconds as the pipeline runs.

-Default implementation
+Default Implementation:

     Monitoring.run(data_path, runs):

 Where:

     `data_path`: is the data path of video files to be processed.
     `runs`: is the number of runs (needed to loop the single available 30 second video to replicate longer videos for monitoring runs)

-Logs:
+Will detect the hardware, currently only Pi or Nano, and initialises appropriate monitoring class.
+Logs hardware metrics every 2 seconds while pipeline runs alongside it in seperate thread.
+Creates timestamped csv files in benchmark directory for performance analysis.

+Data this is logged includes:

-    `timestamp`: FORMAT: day - month - year - hour - minute - seconds (Example: 08-07-2025_13-30-31)
+    `timestamp`: day - month - year - hour - minute - seconds (Example: 08-07-2025_13-30-31)
     `model_stage`: The specific model running when the metrics are queried `cpu_percent`: percentage of CPU in use
-    `ram_percent`percentage of RAM in use
+    `ram_percent`: percentage of RAM in use
     `cpu_temp`: temperature of CPU
-    `gpu_temp`: temperature of GPU (for Nano only) `power_used`: amount of power used(Not able to implement without outside hardware)
+    `gpu_temp`: temperature of GPU (Nano only)

-# TODO:Add more context here once finalised
+    `power_used`: amount of power used (Not possible on device)

+Default Use:

-## Default Use: `sudo python3.9 monitoring.py`
+    `sudo python3.9 monitoring.py`

+Modified Use:

-## Modified Use: `sudo python3.9 monitoring.py --data_path PATHTOVIDEO --runs 6`
+    `sudo python3.9 monitoring.py --data_path PATHTOVIDEO --runs 8`

-# realtime_pipeline.py - file for executing the pipeline in real time.
+# realtime_pipeline.py - Main file for executing the multi-threaded pipeline in real time, headlessly.

-A Computer Vision pipeline utilising Object detector and Keypoint detector models in real time.
+A computer vision pipeline utilising motion detection, binary classifier, frame selector, object detector and keypoint detector models in a multi stage, multithreaded approach on a live camera feed.
-Utilises a multi-threaded approach to allow for display (at 30fps) and processing of frames concurrently

 Default implementation

     RealtimePipeline.run(process_every_n_frames=60):

 Where:

     `process_every_n_frames`: is the cadence at which frames should be processed (to mitigate for performance issues)

- 2
-# TODO:Add more context here once finalised
+Will capture frames from the GStreamer pipeline and detect motion between frames.
+When motion detected gathers 30 frames to be analysed by the binary classifier and frame selector in a seperate thread, and then by an object detector in another thread.
+High confidence detections spawn another thread that saves and image and keypoint data to csv.

+Default Use:

-## Default Use: `sudo python3.9 realtime_pipeline.py`
+    `sudo python3.9 realtime_pipeline.py`

+Modified Use:

-## Modified Use: `sudo python3.9 realtime_pipeline.py --frames_interval 120`
+    `sudo python3.9 realtime_pipeline.py --frames_interval 120`

+# realtime_pipeline_demo.py - Main file for executing the multi-threaded pipeline in real time, with a live display.

+A computer vision pipeline utilising motion detection, binary classifier, frame selector, object detector and keypoint detector models in a multi stage, multithreaded approach on a live camera feed and providing a live display.

+Default implementation

+    RealtimePipelineDemo.run(process_every_n_frames=60):

+Where:

+    `process_every_n_frames`: is the cadence at which frames should be processed (to mitigate for performance issues)

+Will capture frames from the GStreamer pipeline and overlay information such as the processing status and hardware metrics.
+Core processing pipeline is essientially the same as the `realtime_pipeline.py`

+Default Use:

+    `sudo python3.9 realtime_pipeline_demo.py`

+Modified Use:

+    `sudo python3.9 realtime_pipeline_demo.py --frames_interval 120`